Stanislaus Papczyński: New Marian congregation

 Papczyński's mission was made more difficult by his being of common birth and advocating a very rigorous lifestyle in the prevalent aristocratic mentality.
-He found support for his plan from the Bishop of Poznan, Stefan Wierzbowski.
-Rejecting proposals from different Orders and bishops (those of Cracow and Plock), Papczyński went as a chaplain to Jakub Karski's house in Lubocza near Nowe Miasto-on-Pilica in order to prepare himself for this new undertaking.
+He found support for his plan from the Bishop of Poznań, Stefan Wierzbowski.
+Rejecting proposals from different Orders and bishops (those of Kraków and Płock), Papczyński went as a chaplain to Jakub Karski's house in Lubocza near Nowe Miasto-on-Pilica in order to prepare himself for this new undertaking.
 There, in September 1671, he was vested in a white religious habit in honor of the Immaculate Conception of the Virgin Mary.
 He also prepared the project of the future Order's statute entitled "Norma vitae" (Rule of Life), which he established as an order of canons regular.
 At the same time he wrote a moral and ascetical treatise called "Templum Dei Mysticum" (The Mystical Temple of God), which underwent several reprints.
 In this book he expressed his belief that lay people, and not only priests and religious, are called to holiness.

 Seeking candidates for his planned order, in September 1673, Papczyński went to Puszcza Korabiewska near Skierniewice, where a former soldier, Stanislaus Krajewski, and companions lived as hermits.
 There, on the land donated by Krajewski, he built and organized his Institute's first house, which he called a "Retreat House".
-Bishop Stanislaus Swiecicki, who came on a canonical visitation on 24 October 1673, approved this community living in accord with the "Norma vitae" under Papczyński's guidance.
+Bishop Stanislaus Święcicki, who came on a canonical visitation on 24 October 1673, approved this community living in accord with the "Norma vitae" under Papczyński's guidance.
 He left them his own "Statutes" on the characteristics of hermits and penitentials.
 The Marians consider this date as the beginning of their Order.

-Wierzbowski wished to engage the newly created religious community in fulfilling of his plans of the renewal of religious life in the diocese.
-Particularly in the town of Gora near Warsaw where he established the holy city of Mazowsze which he called New Jerusalem.
+Bishop of Poznań Wierzbowski wished to engage the newly created religious community in fulfilling of his plans of the renewal of religious life in the diocese.
+Particularly in the town of Góra (now Góra Kalwaria) near Warsaw where he had established Mazovia's holy city which he called New Jerusalem.
 There he built many churches and chapels commemorating the Passion of Christ.
 To serve the arriving pilgrims, he brought over several religious orders, among them Papczyński's community.
 In 1677, he consigned to him the Church of the Lord's Cenacle with its adjacent monastery.
 The previous obligations of living a hermits' lifestyle were not in force at this institution.
 Papczyński lived here until his death, 24 years later.